wp-plugins/nextgen-facebook/readme.txt

 * Player : An embedded video in the content from YouTube or Vimeo.
 * Gallery Card : Provided by NextGEN Gallery shortcodes (*nggalbum*, *nggallery*, and *nggtags*).
 * Photo Card : An Attachment or NextGEN Gallery ImageBrowser webpage.
-* Large Image Summary Card : An image defined in the Post Meta (Pro version), a Featured, Attached, or NextGEN Gallery *singlepic* shortcode image.
+* Large Image Summary Card : An image defined in the Post or Page Metabox, a Featured, Attached, or NextGEN Gallery *singlepic* shortcode image.
 * Summary : All other webpages.

 An 'ngfb_tc' filter hook is also available to customize the Twitter Card meta tags.